 Pathway to a Master’s

 The credits from this certificate coursework can be applied toward earning your master of science degree in forensic behavioral science or forensic leadership administration.

 The program is offered online giving you the flexibility to complete your coursework virtually and from a location of your choice.

 Forensic Assessment Focus

-This program supports students to discern the purposes and differences between clinical and forensic assessments in correctional settings.
+This program supports students in discerning the purposes and differences between clinical and forensic assessments in correctional settings.

 Course One: Developing a Correctional Professional Identity

-This course provides an introduction to and overview of the field of correctional psychology, and of the unique relational factors that contribute to and/or hinder realization of professional identify within correctional settings.
-Students will learn about the unique culture of correctional institutions, and the health professional’s role as a member of an inter-professional team.
-Students will explore the factors associated with successful and intentional development of a solid professional identity, including addressing difficult situations within corrections, common lapses in judgment and missteps that occur in correctional institutions, conditions that lead to burn out, compassion fatigue, vicarious trauma, strategies for self-care, and best practices for conflict resolution in an adversarial environment.
+This course provides an introduction to and overview of the field of correctional psychology, and of the unique relational factors that contribute to or hinder realization of professional identity within correctional settings.
+In this program you’ll learn about the unique culture of correctional institutions, and the health professional’s role as a member of an inter-professional team.
+You’ll explore the factors associated with successful and intentional development of a solid professional identity, including addressing difficult situations within corrections, common lapses in judgment and missteps that occur in correctional institutions, conditions that lead to burn out, compassion fatigue, vicarious trauma, strategies for self-care, and best practices for conflict resolution in an adversarial environment.
 Special emphasis will be placed on ethical decision-making in the correctional setting.

 Course Two: Developmental Bases of Criminal Behavior